 Our database contains forty-one investments made by Physic, towards eighteen companies.
+Funded firms are located in U.S.A..

 Currently, two companies went public and thirteen were acquired, the others companies are all active.

 They operate in different sectors: 29% in internet specific, 25% industrial energy, 12% biotechnology, 12% computer software, 12% consumer related, 5% medical health and 5% others.
 The "others" industry comprehend advertising and public relations.